-The following is a brief overview of what each button does for each of the Quick Fixes part of the Ribbon.
+The following is a brief overview of what each button does for each of the Quick Fixes part of the Toolbox ribbon.

 Which Fonts?
 Does what it says on the tin.
 You will be shown a list of the fonts that are in use in your document, including the header and footer.